Emergency Response Times

 Web Content Tile

-- CFA has released response time data for four quarters.
-Incidents that require emergency response have increased from 6,582 in quarter 2 to 6,770 in quarter 3, which is consistent with historical trend of increasing activity during Fire Danger Period.
+- Incidents that require emergency response have increased from 5,065 in quarter 1 to 6,297 in quarter 2, which is consistent with historical trend of increasing activity during Fire Danger Period.

-- Brigades reported in quarter 2 may not be included in quarter 3 due to decreased volume of emergency incidents.
-Alternatively, brigades with increased volume of emergency events, more than 10, from quarter 2 will be reported in quarter 3.
+- Brigades reported in previous quarters may not be included in quarter 2 due to decreased volume of emergency incidents.
+Alternatively, brigades with increased volume of emergency events, more than 10, from previous quarters will be reported in quarter 2.

 CFA Service Delivery